-J. Credit for Mill Rehabilitation (Article 3H) (This Article expires January 1, 2015 for rehabilitation projects for which an application is submitted on or after such date.
-Eligibility certifications for this Article expire January 1, 2023)
+J. Credit for Mill Rehabilitation (Article 3H)

+This Article expired January 1, 2015 for rehabilitation projects for which an application is submitted on or after such date.
+Eligibility certifications for this Article expire January 1, 2023.
+Eligible taxpayers may continue to take remaining installments and carryforwards of prior year credits by completing the applicable Form NC-478 series form.